qctrl/back-end-challenge/README.md

 ### Requirements

 Create a web API using [Django](https://www.djangoproject.com/).
-The API should be backed by a [PostgreSQL](https://www.postgresql.org/) database, conform to the [JSON:API](https://jsonapi.org/) specification and should implement seven (7) API endpoints that provide the following functionality:
+The API should be backed by a [PostgreSQL](https://www.postgresql.org/) database, conform to the [JSON:API](https://jsonapi.org/) specification and should implement API endpoints that provide the following functionality:

-- Create a new control
+1. Create a new control
-- List all controls (five per page)
+1. List all controls (five per page)
-- Get a specific control
+1. Get a specific control
-- Update a specific control
+1. Update a specific control
-- Delete a specific control
+1. Delete a specific control
-- Bulk upload controls in CSV format
+1. Bulk upload controls in CSV format
-- Download controls in CSV format
+1. Download controls in CSV format

 ### Additional Information